 |Size||324 mm or 12.75” (w) x 226 mm or 8.89” (d) x 15.9 mm or 0.63” (h)|

 |Weight||1.54 kg / 3.39 lbs and .25 kg/ .55 lbs power brick|

 |Extras||backlit keyboard, HD camera, upwards facing stereo speakers|

-Acer will have the new Spin 5 available in stores in multiple other configuration, including some with standard dual-core Kabylake processors.
+Acer offers the new Spin 5 in multiple other configuration, including some with standard dual-core Kabylake processors.
 There’s also a 15-inch model available, with similar quad-core platforms and Nvidia 1050 graphics, starting at around $1000.
 More details via this link.